Saransh1578/Makemore/README.md

-# Makemore - Name Generation using Bigram, MLP, and Deep Neural Network Models
+# Makemore - Name Generation using Bigram Model and MLPs

-This repository contains an implementation of the Makemore name generation model using three approaches: a Bigram model, a Multi-Layer Perceptron (MLP), and a deeper neural network with Batch Normalization.
+This repository contains implementations of the Makemore name generation model using a Bigram model, a standard Multi-Layer Perceptron (MLP), and a deeper MLP with Batch Normalization.
 The goal of this project is to generate plausible names based on patterns learned from existing names.

 ## Models Implemented